pyranges/pyranges_1.x/docs/index.rst

 Pyranges is developed by Endre Bakken Stovner and by `Marco Mariotti's lab <https://www.mariottigenomicslab.com/>`_.

-**This documentation refers to the version 1 of pyranges1**, which introduces a new API and a new data structure compared to version 0, still the 'default', soon to be deprecated.
+**This documentation refers to the version 1 of pyranges**, which introduces a new API and a new data structure compared to version 0, still the 'default', soon to be deprecated.
 If you are a pyranges1 v0 user, check :doc:`this guide to migrate to v1 <./migration_guide>`.